- How often should I clean or change my filters?

 1” filters should generally be replaced every month when the system is running.
 Replace filters with the same kind and size as the original filter.
 If replacing a 4” media, check monthly and replace every 6-12 months.
 If your filter is not disposable, follow the manufacturer instructions for cleaning.

-What does SEER stand for?
+- What does SEER mean?

-Will anything help control the humidity in my house?
+- Will anything help control the humidity in my house?

 Humidity is a problem in many areas.
 The best way to control excessive humidity is to have a system that runs longer at lower speeds.
 Variable speed air handling equipment runs at very low speeds, which keeps that air circulating against the cooling coil and removes much more moisture than conventional systems.
 At these low speeds, the variable speed motor uses much less electricity than conventional motors.

 - Is there an advantage to setting my thermostat fan to “on” so the fan runs constantly?

 There are a couple of advantages.
 One is that you get constant filtering of the air in your home.
 The other is that because the air is moving, you have a more even temperature throughout your home.

 - How close to the outdoor unit should I plant shrubs or flowers?

 Manufacturers generally agree that plants should not be closer than 18”.
 Air conditioners need to take in and exhaust air to operate efficiently.
 If air can not circulate, the unit could build up heat and require service.

 - What size system do I need for my home?